FAQ

 Brightness

-• Outdoor daylight: 5,000+ nits required for visible content in direct sunlight.
+• Outdoor daylight: 5,000+ nits required for direct sunlight visibility

 Refresh Rate

-For weddings where a professional photographer or videographer will be capturing footage near the screen, confirm a refresh rate of 3,840Hz or higher.
-Lower refresh rates produce a visible flicker in camera footage that no amount of post-production can fully correct.
+If a photographer or videographer will be filming near the screen, confirm a refresh rate of ≥3,840Hz.
+Lower refresh rates produce visible flicker in camera footage that post-production cannot fully correct.
+This spec is frequently omitted from standard rental quotes — ask explicitly.

 Screen Size Area Daily Rental Range Best For